Morayfield - East

 Table Chart PROFILE FAQ

-Morayfield - East features high concentrations of group households, with a fairly typical median household size
+Morayfield - East features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 76.2% of all households, including 31.0% couples with children, 26.6% couples without children, and 17.5% single parent families.
-Non-family households comprise the remaining 23.8%, with lone person households at 19.5% and group households making up 4.1%.
-The median household size is 2.7 people, aligning with the Greater Brisbane average.
+Family households account for 76.2% of all households, including 31.0% couples with children, 26.6% couples without children, and 17.5% single parent families.
+Non-family households make up the remaining 23.8%, with lone person households at 19.5% and group households comprising 4.1%.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households